 EMPOWERING FEMININE ESSENCE – Yin Qi Gong Workshop

-This is a weekly workshop for women to help develop an attractive energetic presence and endless creative energy based on your own Feminine Essence.
+This is a workshop for women to help develop an attractive energetic presence and endless creative energy based on your own Feminine Essence.
+We are now meeting once a month on the Friday evening closest to the Full Moon, in order to take advantage of the Moon’s feminine/Yin energy.

 Your Feminine Essence is your power centre; It is the juice that drives women.